 10. Peppermint Oil

 Nothing screams ‘tis the season more than a steamy cup of peppermint coffee.
-To truly infuse your coffee with this delicious holiday flavor it’s best to use peppermint oil which works really well with chocolatey dark roasted coffee beans.
+To successfully infuse your brewed coffee with this delicious holiday flavor it’s best to use pure peppermint oil which works really well with chocolatey dark roasted coffee beans.

-To try this flavored coffee add a few drops to your coffee during the brewing process, however, use sparingly because peppermint oil in its concentrated form can quickly become overpowering no matter how rich your coffee beans are.
+To try this flavored coffee add a couple of drops to your coffee during the brewing process, however, use sparingly because peppermint oil in its concentrated form can quickly become overpowering no matter how rich your coffee beans are.

 11. A Raw Egg

 It might seem crazy, but adding a raw egg to your coffee tastes great!
-Hot coffee mixed with a raw egg delivers a flavor so unique that you have to try it, at least once, It may not be for everyone, but it’s not as gross as you might expect.
+Hot coffee mixed with a raw egg delivers a one-of-a-kind flavor – trust me, you have to try it, at least once, It might not be a taste that everyone enjoys for everyone, but to be honest it’s not as disgusting as you might expect.

-The addition of egg gives the coffee a dense yet creamy body without masking the natural coffee flavors and aromas.
+The addition of a raw egg gives the coffee a dense and slightly creamy body without masking the natural coffee flavors and aromas.

-There are various ways to combine eggs with your coffee, but I recommend that you head over to this article for proven some egg coffee recipes that won’t disappoint (you can thank me later).
+There are various ways to combine eggs with your coffee, but I recommend that you take a minute and read some of these great tasting egg coffee recipes (you can thank me later).

 If you haven’t heard about Bulletproof Coffee, you must have been living in a cave.
 Many coffee lovers and health buffs have come accustomed to this coffee butter combination which has gained popularity in recent years.

-This strange combination can have its roots traced back to Asia where strange coffee infusions are commonplace.
-Even tough it's hard to imagine butter which is typically reserved for cooking going so well with coffee, if done right it really is a marriage made in heaven (I said if done right!).
+This strange combination can be traced back to south-east Asia where strange coffee infusions are commonplace.
+Even though it’s hard to imagine butter which is normally only used in cooking, going so well with coffee, if done right it really is a marriage made in heaven (I said if done right!).

-Just adding a teaspoon of organic butter to a sweet roast coffee will give your coffee a silky texture with a buttery depth that is truly unique.
+Just adding a teaspoon of organic butter to a sweet roast coffee will give your coffee a smooth, rich texture with a buttery depth that is truly unique.